-Federal Investigation Launched After Baltimore Patient Left At A Bus Stop In A Gown
+Feds Investigate After Patient In Hospital Gown Was Left At Baltimore Bus Stop

 "Baraka calls 911, and rescue workers arrive quickly.
 They take her back to the hospital where she was discharged just moments before."

-Rebecca's lawyer J. Wyndal Gordon told reporters that she was in a state of "acute psychosis," and that the family is considering legal action against the hospital.
+Rebecca's lawyer, J. Wyndal Gordon, told reporters that she was in a state of "acute psychosis" and that the family is considering legal action against the hospital.

-"More investigation needs to be done before we figure out all of the contours of the civil litigation," he says, "But the University of Maryland is in our crosshairs, the doctors who mistreated her are in our crosshairs, the security guards – if they are in any way responsible for the trauma that she suffered – are in our crosshairs."
+"More investigation needs to be done before we figure out all of the contours of the civil litigation," he says.
+"But the University of Maryland is in our crosshairs, the doctors who mistreated her are in our crosshairs, the security guards — if they are in any way responsible for the trauma that she suffered — are in our crosshairs."

-Rebecca's mother Cheryl Chandler said she believes Baraka saved Rebecca's life.
+Rebecca's mother, Cheryl Chandler, said she believes Baraka saved Rebecca's life.
 During the emotional press conference last week, she said that Rebecca is not homeless.
 "Rebecca has insurance.
 Rebecca has a family who loves her dearly," says Chandler.
 She describes desperately trying to find her after seeing her in the video that went viral, eventually discovering that the hospital had sent her to a homeless shelter.

 "If the University of Maryland Medical Center Midtown had provided Rebecca the slightest modicum of care, then Mr. Baraka wouldn't have had the opportunity to record the most inhumane lack of compassion and empathy for my daughter," said Chandler.